 1. Paint it black, but in many shades

-A cat that is black my be a different shade of black when compared to another cat that is black.
-So yes, black cats are unique and rarely identical to one another.
-Black coats can come in a wide variety of cat breeds, in both longhair and shorthair variations, from domestic shorthairs, Persians, Oriental Shorthairs, Turkish Angoras, and Maine Coons.
+A cat that is black may be a different shade of black when compared to another cat that is black.
+So, yes, black cats are unique and rarely identical to one another.
+Black coats can come in a wide variety of cat breeds, in both longhair and shorthair variations, from domestic shorthairs, Persians, Oriental Shorthairs, Turkish Angoras, Maine Coons, and more.

 But there is only one breed of cat that is exclusively black in color, and that’s the Bombay cat breed.
 These gorgeous mini-panthers have coats with a dramatic black shine, and their eyes range from gold to copper.
 A cross between sable Burmese and black American Shorthairs, these cats named after the popular city in India actually have no connection to the country aside from their name.

 2. Consider yourself lucky to have one of us in your life!

 —In Japanese culture, women who own a black cat are considered to be more attractive to their male counterparts.
 It’s also said that if a black cat crosses your path, this is considered to be good luck in Japan.
 Some Japanese people will even go as far as to tell the cat “konichiwa” as they pass by!

 —Back in olden times, pirates and sailors considered them to be good luck and would often bring them onboard before setting sail on the high seas

 —Stage performers consider black cats to be synonymous with good luck, especially on opening night of a play.
 Their belief is that if a black finds its way into your audience during this time, your show will have a long and prosperous run.

 —In Chinese culture, it is thought that black cats are believed to ward off evil.
 And due in part to their “good energy” as believed by Feng shui enthusiasts, these dark felines possess the ability to “frighten away demons, evil energy, and stalkers.”